riquene-n1/WEB_PROJECT_CIGI/README.md

 2. Start the server with `npm start`
 3. Open `http://localhost:3000/index.html` in a browser

-The server inserts two sample rows on first start so you can test the UI right away.
+The server inserts several sample rows on first start so you can immediately experiment with the interface.
+The dummy rows reference placeholder PDFs stored in the `catalog/` folder.
 Visit the Admin page to view, edit or remove these entries.

+### Demo Use
+The included HTML pages and dummy rows are sufficient for a short demo or presentation.
+Start the server and open the Home page to search the preloaded entries.
+Log in as `admin`/`admin` to try the admin interface and modify the sample data.

 ### Adding catalog PDFs
 1. Place any existing catalog PDFs in the `catalog/` directory or upload them